Problem

 </Customer>

-Now all we need is to make SQL Server read the XML file and import the data via the OPENROWSET function.
-This function is native to T-SQL and allows us to read data from many different file types through the BULK import feature, which allows the import from lots of file types, like XML.
+Next, we need to make SQL Server read the XML file, then import it using the OPENROWSET function.
+This function is native to T-SQL.
+It allows us to read data from many different file types through the BULK import feature, which allows the import from lots of file types, like XML.

 Here is the code to read the XML file and to INSERT the data into a table.